RuiFSP/CodeWars/Java/README.md

 daily basis, and improve as a developer.
 But..., **please do not use them** to cheat on the platform!
 In this regard, I deeply encourage you to pay attention to the following guidelines:

-* Codewarriors are strongly encouraged not to look at my solutions to Kata until they have completed it themselves or at least took the time to think about their own approaches.
+* CodeWarriors are strongly encouraged not to look at my solutions to Kata until they have completed it themselves or at least took the time to think about their own approaches.
-* Codewarriors should not submit my solutions as their own.
+* CodeWarrior should not submit my solutions as their own.
 * I will not be accepting contributions of any form to this repo.
-* Creating a repository like this is discouraged by Codewars. (-> _in fact I had myself overlooked this one, sorry CW!_)
+* Creating a repository like this is discouraged by CodeWars. (-> _in fact I had myself overlooked this one, sorry CW!_)

 Thank you!